bulikos/bitcoin-ordinals-setup/readme.md

 - `bitcoind -version`

 ### Configure and run BitcoinCore
 Here are two options, either setup a daemon running the program in background, or run the program directly in terminal window.
 The `tx-index` option used in both options will download all transactions (not only blocks) to local disk using the `$HOME/.bitcoin` direcotory, make sure to have at least +500GB of free space.
-Mentioned option is mandatory for orb wallet, as the wallet later based on this transactions builds index of satoshis.
+Mentioned option is mandatory for ord wallet, as the wallet later based on this transactions builds index of satoshis.
 The `rest` option enables REST API calls.

 - Run daemon option:
   - Start daemon process - `bitcoind -txindex -rest -daemon`